jananib-04/Walmart-Sales-Data-Analysis/README.md

 ### SQL Analysis

-All SQL queries used in the analysis are provided in the [SQL Queries File](Queries.sql) file.
-The analytical objectives include:
+All SQL queries used in the analysis are provided in the [Queries.sql](Queries.sql) The analytical objectives include:
 - Sales performance by payment method
 - Top-selling category in each branch